itsramiel/react-native-audio-playback/README.md

 #### Methods:

+- `setupAudioStream(options?: {
+  sampleRate?: number;
+  channelCount?: number;
+  ios?: {
+    audioSessionCategory?: IosAudioSessionCategory;
+  };
+  android?: {
+    usage?: AndroidAudioStreamUsage;
+  };
-- `setupAudioStream(sampleRate: number = 44100, channelCount: number = 2): void`: sets up the Audio Stream to allow it later be opened.
+}): void`: sets up the Audio Stream to allow it later be opened.
+  Notes:
-  Note: You shouldn't setup multiple streams simultaneously because you only need one stream.
+  1. You shouldn't setup multiple streams simultaneously because you only need one stream.
 Trying to setup another one will simply fails because there is already one setup.
+  2. You can change the ios audio session category using the `audioSessionCategory` option in the `ios` object.
+Check [apple docs](https://developer.apple.com/documentation/avfaudio/avaudiosession/category-swift.struct#Getting-Standard-Categories) for more info on the different audio session categories.
+  3. You can change the android usage using the `usage` option in the `android` object.
+Check [here](https://github.com/google/oboe/blob/11afdfcd3e1c46dc2ea4b86c83519ebc2d44a1d4/include/oboe/Definitions.h#L316-L377) for the list of options.
 - `openAudioStream(): void`: Opens the audio stream to allow audio to be played
   Note: You should have called `setupAudioStream` before calling this method.
 You can't open a stream that hasn't been setup
 - `pauseAudioStream(): void`: Pauses the audio stream (An example of when to use this is when user puts app to background)